Drying Cannabis Outdoors

 To master how to dry cannabis outdoors, you must understand the interplay between relative humidity (RH) and temperature.
 The gold standard for a professional “slow dry” is the 60/60 rule (60°F and 60% RH), but outdoor environments often require adaptation.
 Ideally, the humidity level for drying weed should be maintained between 45% and 55%.
 If the humidity drops below 30%, the exterior of the bud will become “case-hardened,” trapping moisture inside and leading to internal rot while the outside feels crispy.

-Conversely, how to dry weed in high humidity is a common challenge for coastal or tropical growers.
-In environments where RH exceeds 60%, the risk of Botrytis cinerea (grey mold) increases exponentially.
 In these scenarios, increasing airflow via high-CFM (cubic feet per minute) circulation fans is non-negotiable.
-Air must move constantly around the buds to prevent stagnant “micro-pockets” of moisture, though fans should never be pointed directly at the flower, as this leads to uneven drying and terpene evaporation.
+Air must move constantly around the buds to prevent stagnant “micro-pockets” of moisture.
+However, fans should never be pointed directly at the flowers, as this can cause uneven drying and accelerate terpene evaporation, ultimately affecting aroma, flavor, and overall quality.

 Best Way to Dry Weed: Step-by-Step Outdoor Protocols